Device-independent Randomness Expansion with Entangled Photons

-The randomness extraction part of the protocol is based on Trevisan's extractor as described in Refs.~\cite{mauerer:qc2012a,bierhorst:qc2018a}.
+The randomness extraction part of the protocol is based on Trevisan's extractor as described in Refs.~\cite{mauerer:qc2012a,bierhorst:qc2018a} and detailed in the Supplementary Information.
 Its parameters are also determined during commissioning.
 In addition to the desired number of output bits $k_{\text{out}}$, they include the length (in bits) of the experimental output string $m_{\text{in}}$, the extractor error $\epsilon_{\text{ext}}$ and the number of seed bits $d_{\text{s}}$ required.
-The actual experimental output string has variable length, depending on the actual lengths of the blocks and when the running entropy witness exceeds $G_{\min}$.
+We also need to specify the min-entropy (in bits) of the experimental output string required for success $\sigma_{\text{in}}$, which is determined by the minimum entropy witness $W_{\min}$, the soundness error $\epsilon$ and the extractor error $\epsilon_{\text{ext}}$.
+The actual experimental output string has a variable length, depending on the actual lengths of the blocks and when the running entropy witness exceeds $W_{\min}$.
 This string is zero-filled to length $m_{\text{in}}$, so $m_{\text{in}}$ is an upper bound on the maximum length of the output string.
-Also available is the adjusted output entropy of the experimental output string as determined by the entropy witness and the error $\epsilon$.
 Because of the large length of the experimental output string, an implementation of the classical Trevisan's extractor would take prohibitively long (many months on a large supercomputer) to explicitly extract the desired $k_{\text{out}}$ random bits.
 As a result we did not do so for this demonstration.